Contact us: +61 8 8303 0961

 Safety and wellbeing

 Women experience violence in public places, at work and at home.
-As part of its commitment to a safer community, the South Australian Government believes that we need a more strategic and comprehensive approach to violence against women, to make the best use of resources and to guide our future action.
+The South Australian Government is committed to a more strategic and comprehensive approach to violence against women, to make the best use of resources and to guide future actions.

 Proposed legislation to criminalise coercive control in SA